aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/cloudwatchlogs-emf/README.md

 Fluent Bit will accept EMF over TCP port `25888`.
 Build this config file into a custom Fluent Bit image as shown in the base [config-file-type](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/config-file-type-file) example.

-Now we configure the EMF libraries in your app to send EMF to TCP port `25888`/ The setup steps are similar to using the [CW Agent to collect EMF in ECS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Generation_CloudWatch_Agent.html).
+Now we configure the EMF libraries in your app to send EMF to TCP port `25888`.
+The setup steps here are similar to using the [CW Agent to collect EMF in ECS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Generation_CloudWatch_Agent.html).
+Go to the section for your chosen network mode.

-#### Bridge Mode
+#### If you are using Bridge Network Mode

 If your network mode is `bridge`, you can add the following env var to your app container definition to tell the library where to emit EMF.
 This env var uses a Docker hostname inserted by the link to the firelens container: